 He called in California-based architect, Kip Kelly, AIA, owner of Nest Architecture who is famous for clean-lined, warm modernism and honest materials, to handle the renovation.
 In the end, half of the home was torn down to the studs and rebuilt with sleek, angular bones.
-Before construction, he also called Cantoni design consultant Bernadette Capellaro — a decade-long collaborator in his projects — to select furnishings that flawlessly matched.
+Before construction, he also called upon Cantoni’s LA Design Team — to select furnishings that flawlessly matched.

-“I’ve worked with her for many years, and she understands my style,” Doug says.
-“She knows what I like, and it is effortless with her.”
-Bernadette walked through the home with Doug before construction to learn “what his dream was for the space,” she says.
+“I’ve worked with Cantoni for many years, and their Design Team understands my style,” Doug says.
+“They know what I like, and it is effortless with her.”
+The Design Team walked through the home with Doug before construction to learn “what his dream was for the space,” the Team says.
 “Doug’s focus was to erase the lines between indoors and out, so that the eye is automatically drawn to the outdoors — a seamless landscape.”

 He also wanted a “slice of Bali in LA.”
 “I love Balinese style,” Doug says.
 Having traveled throughout Indonesia, he found several statement-making pieces that also would set the tone.
 A Buddha sculpture fronting the new infinity pool and koi pond in the back yard, and thousand-pound teak sculptures were brought in via crane.
 His dining-room table, a large piece of teak, is a Balinese feat, too.

-Working in tandem with his vision, Bernadette sourced all of the furnishings and accessories.
-She brought in Toro side chairs to flank the teak table.
-In the master bedroom, she chose the Ladera bed, natural walnut Brittany nightstands and Run Away table lamps, and a custom slate-blue rug.
-“Bernadette threw in some colors I wouldn’t have chosen — she was more cutting edge on that front, which I appreciated,” Doug says.
+Working in tandem with his vision, the LA Design Team sourced all of the furnishings and accessories.
+They brought in Toro side chairs to flank the teak table.
+In the master bedroom, they chose the Ladera bed, natural walnut Brittany nightstands and Run Away table lamps, and a custom slate-blue rug. “the Design Team threw in some colors I wouldn’t have chosen — they were more cutting edge on that front, which I appreciated,” Doug says.

 There was one challenge.
-“The massive living room needed two separate seating areas, so we had to ensure both were in harmony,” Bernadette says.
+“The massive living room needed two separate seating areas, so we had to ensure both were in harmony,” the Design Team says.
 “We didn’t want it to look matchy-matchy.”
-She stuck with simplicity.
-In one area, she brought in the Flynn sofa and Flynn chairs, which surround a teak coffee table from Bali.
+They stuck with simplicity.
+In one area, they brought in the Flynn sofa and Flynn chairs, which surround a teak coffee table from Bali.
 In the second space, she placed the Soho sectional and custom zebra-print AAllure lounge chairs around the Elica cocktail table.
 Grizzly area rugs are found in both.

-The Zen process resulted in a very Zen space that both client and designer appreciate.
-“In spaces like this, I always feel at one with nature — it’s such a healthy, good vibe,” Bernadette says.
+The Zen process resulted in a very Zen space that both client and Design Team appreciate.
+“In spaces like this, you instantly feel at one with nature — it’s such a healthy, good vibe,” the Design Team says.
 “The neutral hues just allow the indoors to become one with the surroundings.”
 To that, we say, “Om.”

 Check out this short video to take a virtual tour of this stunning home.